brecciasf/rwall/README.md

 rwall is a very simple wallbase.cc image scraper.
 A query is run against wallbase which returns images (currently set to space themed images in the ini file) in a random order.
 It will take the top one off the list, download that file (currently only .JPG and .PNG files are supported), and applies that image as the desktop wallpaper.

 ## Supported Platforms
-The only testing I've done with this program (which is a bash script) has been on Ubuntu 14.04.
-My assumption is that it should work on other versions of Ubuntu and possibly some other distros, but I have not tested so I can't be sure.
+The only testing I've done with this program (which is a bash script) has been on Linux Mint 17.3 (Cinnamon).
+My assumption is that it should work on other versions of Mint, Ubuntu, and possibly some other distros, but I have not tested so I can't be sure.
 Feel free to try and modify as needed!  :)

 ## Running rwall
 In order to run rwall